Dankoy/korvo-to-anki-lemmatizer/README.md

 2) Check for words that already has lemmas in db and delete them from db.
 3) Get lemmas from words and update them in db

-To correctly use this project it's necessary to keep in mind that backups are absolutely necessary, and automatic operations for duplicates removal should be done on your own risk.
+To correctly use this project, it's necessary to keep in mind that backups are absolutely necessary, and automatic operations for duplicates removal should be done on your own risk.
 You can check duplicates before deleting them manually or automatically.
 Application never tries to figure out which word is better to be kept and which has to be deleted.
 It just deletes randomly if you have